 I'm a Ph.D. candidate in Electrical Engineering and Computer Science at the University of California, Merced since 2012.
 I work at the UC Merced Computer Graphics Lab under the direction of Marcelo Kallmann.
 I have a B.S. in Computer Science from the Universidad de Guanajuato.

-My main research interest is Computer Animation, specially human-like animation synthesis and human motion learning.
+My main research interest is Computer Animation, specially human-like animation synthesis, human motion machine learning and motion planning.